Make WordPress Core

 Severity: normal Version: 6.0

-Component: Options, Meta APIs Keywords: needs-patch
+Component: Options, Meta APIs Keywords: has-patch

 Focuses: performance Cc: